Damages in Life Sciences Arbitrations

 Disputes about royalties payable under licensing contracts can take various forms.
 It is not the goal of this chapter to review the approaches that may be taken for each possible situation.
 Instead, we make some general observations that are applicable across a range of disputes.

-First, actual market transactions for the same, or comparable, intellectual property are likely to yield the most reliable information on the value of a particular intellectual property asset and how that value would be shared between a licensor and licensee.
+First, actual market transactions for the same, or comparable, intellectual property are likely to yield the most reliable information on the value of a particular intellectual property asset and how that value would be shared between a licensor and a licensee.
 Nonetheless, it is rarely appropriate to simply apply observed royalty rates – either the levels from other specific licensing agreements or averages across numerous agreements – without adjustments compensating for the particular circumstances at issue.
+For example, a licensor with an oncology product may have licensed intellectual property for research in other therapeutic areas; these agreements would not necessarily inform the terms of a licence for oncology that might lead to the development of a competing product.
 Second, it is important to keep in mind that intellectual property assets are unique.
 For this reason, ‘rules of thumb’, such as the once-common ‘25 per cent rule’, are not generally reliable guides to the royalty rates that should apply in a given situation.

 Damages and sales forecasts

 There are a number of circumstances that may arise in which a damages analysis calls for the use of estimated sales levels for a biopharmaceutical product when no actual data on sales are available.
 For example, a contract may be prematurely terminated, requiring the damages expert to estimate the level of sales that would have occurred had it continued.
 Another example might be in an investor-state treaty arbitration in which regulatory authorisation is either improperly revoked or has failed to be granted.